-Teachers assess students who are eligible based on information from the home language survey.
+Students who have a language other than English present in their Home Language Survey (taken at enrollment) will be screened to see if they qualify for ESL services through a conversation and an assessment tool.
 This English language proficiency assessment is administered shortly after enrollment to determine the level of English proficiency.
 If a student scores at DPI (Department of Public Instruction) levels 1-5, the student qualifies for ESL/Bilingual education services.
 If a student scores a DPI level 6, the student is determined fully English proficient and does not qualify for ESL/Bilingual education services.
-According to Wisconsin state law (WI State Statute 115.96(1) all school districts must annually assess all students who qualify for English proficiency assessment on an annual basis until each student reaches a DPI level 6 (fully English proficient).

 Notification and Consent

 Teachers report the student's level of English proficiency to families.
 After families have been given information about ESL/Bilingual education, they have the right to either accept or decline these services.
 Families also have the right to change their decision at any time during the student's career in MMSD.
 Schools are required to notify families of English proficiency status yearly (WI State Statute 115.96(2/3).